 - In addition to our current protocols to manage typical illnesses that occur at camp, we also have developed a specific communicable illness response protocol which includes COVID-19.

-Guest group sizes will be limited according to the latest information published on Park County’s COVID-19 Dial Dashboard.
+Guest group sizes might be limited according to the latest information published on Park County’s COVID-19 Dial Dashboard.

 - Programs that have brief moments of close contact (belayed activities in adventure classes) may require some form of mask wearing.

-- Meal-time accommodations will allow for social distancing and may involve non-traditional dining spaces.
+- Meal-time accommodations may allow for distancing and may involve non-traditional dining spaces.

-- Participants will be cohorted to limit exposure.
+- Participants might be cohorted to limit exposure.

 - IdRaHaJe staff will follow guidance provided by our local health department on decisions regarding mask wearing.

-- Currently, our local county health department is recommending but not requiring mask-wearing for non-vaccinated individuals in indoor spaces.
+- Currently, our local county health department is not requiring mask-wearing.

 Cleaning & Sanitizing Procedures